erroronline1/qualitymanagement/timetables/readme.md

 * addresses of cells to be set plus formulas in Essentials.init
 * addresses of cells to be set, read plus formulas in Essentials.addSheets
 * addresses of cells to be read in Essentials.holidayReminder
+* addresses of cells to reset with local formulas and conditional formatting in Locals.updateXLSfunctions

 ### flaws
 opening the file for the first time from the web or a network path will excel be loading it in protected mode. this causes an issue that can only be bypassed by reopening the file for excel will trust the source from then on. there will be an information about this, as this was the easiest way after several insufficent tries to handle this (leaving protected mode delays unprotecting after initializing code. there is no application.wait available coming from protected view).